swilgosz/hanamimastery/data/pages/sponsors.md

 ##### 2. By supporting Hanami Mastery you support the whole Hanami ecosystem and related gems

-At least 10% of ALL the income I get in any wey (excluding my regular developer's job) is transferred directly to support Open-Source world, starting from Hanami core team, then related libraries maintainers and contributors.
+At least [10% of ALL the income](https://hanamimastery.notion.site/Hanami-Mastery-Finance-Log-61466ad21a9f4fe4807e13836cbd32f1) I get in any way (excluding my regular developer's job) is transferred directly to support Open-Source world, starting from Hanami core team, then related libraries maintainers and contributors.

 Here are rough plans of different income channels.